invertase/react-native-firebase/docs/auth/phone-auth.md

 For reliable automated testing, you may want to disable both automatic and fallback reCAPTCHA app verification for your app.
 To do this, [you may disable app verification in AuthSettings](https://rnfirebase.io/reference/auth/authsettings#appVerificationDisabledForTesting) prior to calling any phone auth methods.

+> If you're using Expo, make sure to add the `@react-native-firebase/auth` config plugin to your `app.json` or `app.config.js`.
+It handles the iOS installation steps for you.
+For instructions on how to do that, view the [Expo](/#expo) installation section.
+(This is only required if you're both using Phone Auth and building for iOS, if you aren't doing both then there is no need for this.)

 # Android Setup

 Ensure that all parts of step 1 and 2 from [the official firebase Android phone auth docs](https://firebase.google.com/docs/auth/android/phone-auth#enable-phone-number-sign-in-for-your-firebase-project) have been followed.